School Report Cards

 The Clear Creek Independent School District is accountable for student academic performance through a multitude of local, state, and federal assessment and evaluation systems.

 Annually, the school district develops a report card to share data on the characteristics the CCISD community says are important when judging the quality of education.
 These data points are far more comprehensive than the state and federal accountability reports and include statistics from the number of students who earn college readiness certifications and superintendent honors to participation in athletics and level of parental involvement.

 The Texas Education Agency issues an annual report card for each public school district, public school, and charter school in Texas.
 The Texas Academic Performance Report (TAPR) provides the public data on how students perform on the State Assessment of Academic Readiness (STAAR) as well as other state-defined criteria such as graduation and attendance rates, staff data, and financial information.

-Additionally, the School Report Card (SRC) combines accountability ratings, data from the Texas Academic Performance Reports (TAPR), and financial information to give a broad view of campus performance.
-Available for each campus in CCISD, the SRC is intended specifically to inform parents and guardians about a school's individual characteristics and its academic performance.
+The School Report Card (SRC) combines accountability ratings, data from the Texas Academic Performance Reports (TAPR), and financial information to give a broad view of campus performance.
+Available for each campus in Texas, the SRC is intended to inform parents and guardians about a school’s individual characteristics and its academic performance.